aws-samples/genomic-language-model-pretraining-with-healthomics-seq-store/evo2-model/README.md

 ```
 This will take a few minutes.

-Finally, we need to install Python 2.6.
+Finally, we need to install PyTorch 2.6.
 This must be done after installing Evo as otherwise it will be overwritten.

 ```
 pip install torch==2.6